trysparrow/sparrow-landing/careers/software-engineer.md

 Sparrow is looking for a Software Engineer to join our fast-growing team.
 As an early member of Sparrow, your day-to-day will include:

-- Working with product specialists to help automate paperwork, collect information securely, and create new tools to make the leave experience as seemless as possible.
+- Working with product specialists to help automate paperwork, collect information securely, and create new tools to make the leave experience as seamless as possible.
 - Working across the stack to create libraries and help automate processes for product specialists.
 - Write tests to ensure the product is built on a reliable foundation.
 - Collaborate with your teammates to build a cohesive and beautiful product.